facebook/react-native-website/docs/testing.md

 There is more value in testing, that perhaps isn't immediately visible: when there is a bug in your code, often the easiest way to fix it is to write a failing test that exposes the bug - then when you fix the bug in your code and re-run the test, it'll pass, meaning the bug is fixed and is never reintroduced into the code base.

 Tests can also serve as documentation for new people joining your team - when they have to use code they have never seen before, reading tests can greatly help them to understand how the existing code is intended to be used.
+Last but not least, more automated testing means less time spent with manual QA.

 ## Static Analysis